Overview: In BricsCAD, topographical surfaces are created using the TIN Surface (triangulated irregular network) tool.

 - Boundaries are the features to define bounded 3D surfaces.
 The surface boundaries can be created with closed polylines.
-Defining outer boundaries in a large 3D surface improve the performance of a TIN Surface plan.
+Defining outer boundaries on a large 3D surface improves the performance of a TIN Surface plan.

 Lesson objectives: After completing this lesson, you will be able to: